fernando53088/Mashiro-s-portfolio/README.md

 # Mashiro-s-portfolio
-This portfolio is basically my programming tech-savvy resume..
+This portfolio is basically my programming tech-savvy resume.